-I wanted to ignore the facts and pretend this day wouldn’t come.
+I (Jayme Hull)wanted to ignore the facts and pretend this day wouldn’t come.
 It did anyway.
 One August day before I turned 50 years old, it happened.
-My oldest child left for college and our home began the journey to an Empty Nest.
+My oldest child left for college and our home began the journey to an Empty Nest Marriage.

 I tried to prepare, but there were few books available on the subject.

-As a result, I was concerned how this might be a make-or-break season of my life.
+As a result, I was concerned about how this might be a make-or-break season of my life.
 I had many conversations with women who were really struggling with anxiety and depression as they faced the dreaded Empty Nest Syndrome.
-I wondered, “What will it be like for me?”
+I wondered, “What will it be like for me?
+How do you prepare for empty nest syndrome”

 It all began to hit my heart at the Freshman Orientation for College Students.
 Our oldest child was now all grown up and ready to join the college scene as a young Christian man.